monnand/gotaskqueue/README.md

 ---------------
 This project is a sub-project under [uniqush](http://uniqush.org).

-With gotaskqueue, a program could define several tasks and execute them separately at specific time points.
+With gotaskqueue, a program could define several tasks and process them separately at specific time points.

 Install
 ---------------